 Strategic Sustainability Performance Plan (SSPP)

-Under EO 13514, “Federal Leadership in Environmental, Energy and Economic Performance”, the Department and the Agency is required to develop, implement, and annually update an integrated Strategic Sustainability Performance Plan (SSPP).
+Under EO 13514, “Federal Leadership in Environmental, Energy and Economic Performance,” the Department and the Agency are required to develop, implement, and annually update an integrated Strategic Sustainability Performance Plan (SSPP).

 Elements essential to using the SSPP include annual planning, budgeting and reporting for:

 - Greenhouse Gas Emissions